- lorilalAsked on December 17, 2015 at 07:17 PM

-I was working on a form today, Dec.
+I was working on an enrollment form today, Dec.
 17th using Fire Fox and had other applications open went back to continue my form creation in Jotform and logged me out.
 Now I can not find my form creation.
 Did I loose it or do you have a "AUTO SAVE"?

 Were you logged in to your account when your created your form?
 We do have auto save feature which saves the form automatically.
 Please be noted that you do not loose the form even if you are not logged in to your account.
 Your form is saved automatically under a guest account.
 That means it is highly unlikely that your form will be lost.